lilyhe123/WLSOnDocker/test.md

   > exit
 ```
 After the pods are stopped, each pod's corresponding controller is responsible for restarting the pods automatically.
 Wait until all pods are running and ready again.
-Monitor status of pods via `kubectl get pod`
+Monitor status of pods via `kubectl get pod`.

 ### 8. Cleanup
 ```